 2004 A&W / Ark Floors Chairman Carl Lu was a guest speaker at the “World Forest Environment Forum” hosted by the WWF and received recognition for A&W’s contribution to responsible forestry.

-2006 A&W / Ark Floors received its Green Pass to the international timber and flooring market Chain of Custody Certification.
+2006 A&W (Ark's parent company) received its Green Pass to the international timber and flooring market Chain of Custody Certification.

-2008 A&W / Ark Floors participates in the first comprehensive industry symposium on both the *Lacey Act and CARB legislation hosted by NWFA.
+2008 Ark Floors participates in the first comprehensive industry symposium on both the *Lacey Act and CARB legislation hosted by NWFA.

-2010 A&W / Ark Floors was one of only 500 international companies to sign the historic Copenhagen Communiqué, a global initiative presented to the U.N. that calls for an ambitious, robust and equitable global deal on climate change.
+2010 A&W (Ark's parent company) was one of only 500 international companies to sign the historic Copenhagen Communiqué, a global initiative presented to the U.N. that calls for an ambitious, robust and equitable global deal on climate change.

 What is the Lacey Act?
 The Lacey Act of 1900, is a conservation law introduced by Iowa Rep. John F. Lacey.
 The law was designed to protect both plants and wildlife by creating civil and criminal penalties for a wide array of violations.
 The Lacey Act most notably prohibits trade in wildlife, fish, plants and trees that have been illegally taken, transported, harvested or sold.
 The Lacey Act was signed into law by President William McKinley on May 25, 1900 and recent amendments in 2008 help ensure responsible forestry.